Botulism: Things to Consider Avoiding

 DHEA

-These substances are sometimes discussed due to their influence on neurotransmitter systems.
+These substances are sometimes discussed due to their influence on neurotransmitter and/or hormonal systems.

 Snap-8 (Acetyl Octapeptide-3)